Main Menu

 Not on View

-DescriptionAmphoriskos.
-Cobalt-blue ground with opaque yellow and opaque turquoise-blue decoration.
-Broad, inward-sloping rim-disk; cylindrical neck; obtuse-angled shoulder; top-shaped body; circular cobalt-blue base-knob with a rounded edge, almost entirely covered by a marvered opaque yellow thread.
-Two largely restored, cobalt-blue vertical strap handles extend from the shoulder to the upper part of the neck.
-An unmarvered opaque yellow thread attached at the edge of the rim-disk; a second opaque yellow thread and an opaque turquoise-blue thread, both marvered, begun on the shoulder and tooled into a close-set zigzag pattern to the middle of the body; below, an opaque turquoise-blue thread and a thin opaque yellow thread, both marvered, are wound horizontally around the lower part of the body.
+DescriptionThis amphoriskos features a cobalt-blue ground decorated with opaque yellow and opaque turquoise-blue threads.
+It has a broad, inward-sloping rim-disk, a cylindrical neck, an obtuse-angled shoulder, and a top-shaped body.
+The circular cobalt-blue base-knob has a rounded edge and is nearly completely covered by a marvered opaque yellow thread.
+Two cobalt-blue vertical strap handles, largely restored, extend from the shoulder to the upper part of the neck.
+An unmarvered opaque yellow thread is attached at the edge of the rim-disk.
+A second opaque yellow thread and an opaque turquoise-blue thread, both marvered, begin on the shoulder and are tooled into a close-set zigzag pattern extending to the middle of the body.
+Below this, another opaque turquoise-blue thread and a thin opaque yellow thread, both marvered, are wound horizontally around the lower part of the body.
+Short vertical indentations on the body result from the tooling of the zigzags.
+The vessel was made using the core-forming technique, with applied rim-disk, handles, base-knob, and applied marvered and unmarvered threads.

 late 6th-5th centuries BCE